lexibank/tlopo/out/vol2/chapter4.md

-Reflexes of POc _&ast;baban_ ‘flat; flat rock, any hard flat surface’ are also used in some languages to refer to flat rock surfaces underwater (see vol. 1, p.58).
+Reflexes of POc _&ast;baban_ ‘flat; flat rock, any hard flat surface’ are also used in some languages to refer to flat rock surfaces underwater (see [vol.1,58](../contributions/1-3#p-58)).

 <a id="s-3-4"></a>